 If you love your food you’ll love the Sunshine Coast.
 Noosa’s Hastings Street with its oceanfront cafes and fine diners is one of the country’s most famous eat streets, but Gympie Terrace in nearby Noosaville is just as good when it comes to eating out – ask a local and they’ll say it’s better, and less expensive.
 Mooloolaba Esplanade is another eat street with fabulous views – don’t go home without trying some freshly caught Mooloolaba prawns.

 With more than 100 kilometres of glorious coastline and a lush hinterland you’re spoilt for choice when it comes to places to stay on the Sunshine Coast.

 The Sunshine Coast is all about shopping out in the sunshine, at one of the region’s famous markets.
 The biggest and the best is in the hinterland at Eumundi on Wednesday and Saturday mornings, where you’ll find more than 500 stalls selling everything from fashion and furniture to toys, organic beauty products, art, crafts, jewellery and food, but there are also good markets at Noosa Marina and Maleny on Sundays.

 Sunshine Coast Like a Local

-A favourite spot for locals and the odd tourist who ventures away from Noosa (there's not much accommodation here) Lake Weyba is a shallow salt-water lake and a fantastic place to spend a peaceful afternoon.
+A favourite spot for locals and the odd tourist who ventures away from Noosa, Lake Weyba is a shallow salt-water lake and a fantastic place to spend a peaceful afternoon.
 The lake is also an important fish-breeding habitat making it an ideal spot for fishing and canoeing.
 Bring a picnic, splash in the shallow end, keep an eye out for local wildlife and enjoy a picturesque sunset over the water.